Consistency of eight-dimensional supergravities: Anomalies, Lattices and Counterterms: Constructing the counterterm

-We consider the lattices of the same genus $\Pi_{2,l}(p^{\epsilon_p l_p})$, where $l \ge 3$,\footnote{As we shall see in section~\ref{sec:n=2}, the condition of reflectivity is required for the $l = 2$ case as well. } $p$ is a prime number, $\epsilon_p = - \, \text{or} \, +$, $1 \le l_p \le l/2+1$ and $\epsilon_p$ is completely determined by $l,p$ and $l_p$.
+We consider the lattices of the same genus $\Pi_{2,l}(p^{\epsilon_p l_p})$, where $l \ge 3$, $p$ is a prime number, $\epsilon_p = - \, \text{or} \, +$, $1 \le l_p \le l/2+1$ and $\epsilon_p$ is completely determined by $l,p$ and $l_p$.
 If two lattices of signature $(2,l)$ and prime level $p$ have the same determinant then they are isomorphic.
 We refer the readers to \cite{Scheithauer2006} for more details.
 Let $L$ be such a lattice.
 By \cite{VVNikulin1980}, $L$ can be represented as\footnote{For some lattices, such as CHL, both representations are possible.
 Of course the last factor in two different ways of representing the lattice will also be different.} \lceq{ \Pi_{1,1} \oplus \Pi_{1,1}(p) \oplus \hat{L}(-1) \quad \text{or} \quad \Pi_{1,1} \oplus \Pi_{1,1} \oplus \hat{L}(-1) \, , }where $\Pi_{1,1}$ is a hyperbolic plane as we defined above and $\hat{L}$ is a positive definite lattice.
 A primitive vector $v \in L$ is reflective if and only if $(v,v) = -2$ or $(v, v) = -2 p$ and $v / p \in L'$.
-By \cite{Scheithauer2015} and Eichler criterion (see e.g. \cite{Gritsenko2018}) all the vectors of norm $-2$ in $L$ are in the same $\mO^+(L)$-orbit, and all reflective vectors of norm $-2p$ in $L$ are also in the same $\mO^+(L)$-orbit.
+By \cite{Scheithauer2015} and Eichler criterion (see e.g. \cite{gritsenko2010reflective}) all the vectors of norm $-2$ in $L$ are in the same $\mO^+(L)$-orbit, and all reflective vectors of norm $-2p$ in $L$ are also in the same $\mO^+(L)$-orbit.
 Therefore, for a symmetry reflective modular form, all $2$-reflective divisors (the rational quadratic divisors defined by the vector $v$ of norm $-2$) have the same multiplicity, which is denoted by $c_1$.
 All $2p$-reflective divisors (the rational quadratic divisors defined by the vector $v$ of norm $-2p$ and $v/p\in L'$) have the same multiplicity denoted by $c_p$.
 A symmetric reflective modular form is called $2$-reflective (resp. $2p$-reflective) if $c_p = 0$ (resp. $c_1$ = 0).
 A lattice $L$ is called $2$-reflective (resp. $2p$-reflective) if it has a $2$-reflective (resp. $2p$-reflective) modular form.

 The positions of the zeroes and poles of the modular form $\Psi(Z)$, where the counterterm \eqref{eq:cooo} is ill-defined, should be interpreted as the symmetry enhancement points.
 These points corresponds to the rational quadratic divisors, which are defined as the orthogonal subspace with respect to some negative norm vectors (roots of the lattices).
 The symmetry is enhanced due to the reflective symmetry of the lattice.
 Requiring that $\Psi(Z)$ is symmetric reflective modular form, and thus the corresponding lattice $L$ should be reflective, ensures that the theory is well-defined and anomaly-free throughout the moduli space.
 This is a strong constraint for the lattice.
 As shown in \cite{wang2022}, only $55$ possible types of reflective lattices of genus $\Pi_{2,l}(p^{\epsilon_p l_p})$ with $1 \le l_p \le 1+ l/2$ exist for prime level $p >1$.
 And only three even unimodular lattices ($p=1$) $\Pi_{2,10}$, $\Pi_{2,18}$ and $\Pi_{2,26}$ are reflective.
 Among these lattices, only those with trivial character (a big majority) can provide suitable counterterms \eqref{eq:cooo} and hence lead to theories that are anomaly-free.
 Further restrictions may be imposed by the consistency of the large volume limits.
 Since only the Narain and the CHL lattice pass the tests of full quantum consistency, all other lattices which lead to anomaly-free theories constitute the finite swampland of the eight-dimensional minimal supergravity.